Azoximer bromide: History

 Research conducted in the 1970s and 1980s targeted the potentiation of immune responses to infection through natural and synthetic polymeric compounds.
 The preliminary work leading to the discovery was published, but at the time it was generally accepted that Russian institutions would publish research in the Russian language in Russian scientific journals.
 It is produced by NPO Petrovax Pharm LLC.

 Research at the Institute of Immunology ended following budget cuts associated with perestroika that were instituted across the Soviet Union by Mikhail Gorbachev in the 1980s.
 At the time, research on the lead compound azoximer bromide was well-advanced, with a range of pre-clinical and clinical studies having been conducted.
 Efforts were made to protect the intellectual property behind azoximer bromide during this time until a patent to support the clinical use of polymeric compounds with immune-stimulating activity could be applied for.
 This was awarded in 1996 and the team responsible for the development of azoximer bromide established the first native commercial pharmaceutical company (Petrovax NPO) under the leadership of Professor Arkady Nekrasov.

-Researchers from the former Soviet block countries have continued to publish their work on azoximer bromide over the last two decades.
+Researchers from the former Soviet bloc countries have continued to publish their work on azoximer bromide over the last two decades.
 However, most of these publications continue to be in Russian language journals.
 It is possible that isolation during the years of the Cold War has seen a divergence in the way that science is reported and Russian scientists have found it challenging to adjust to the strict requirements of modern publishing houses.
 Although modern search engines and databases can provide ready translations (of research abstracts at least) there is a certain bias against research published in Russian language.
 English remains the lingua franca of the biomedical sciences and access to full translations of research papers remains a challenge and, unlike the majority of international journals, most articles in Russian journals are hard to search and sources cannot be captured by citation management systems (they do not have special coding of article descriptors).
 Many Western research scientists continue to view research from Russia to be poor.
 This is not helped by too many publications being seen to be poor quality in terms of study design and statistical analysis.